ReadingAndThinking.com

 Although the domestic and foreign environments are different, most of the techniques solve common human problems and have little to do with the environment.

 The text of the whole book is relatively simple and the content is relatively popular.
-In the book, the author of first three chapters mainly tells about his personal entrepreneurial experience, which is very exciting and exciting.
+In the book, the author of the first three chapters mainly tells about his personal entrepreneurial experience, which is very exciting and exciting.

 Especially for the hardships of the entrepreneurial process, and the descriptions and opinions of the biographical management books on the market, I very much agree and feel deeply.